LumiSpy/DPG2026-Tutorial/README.md

 we are happy to introduce you to data analysis using [HyperSpy](https://hyperspy.org) and its extensions [RosettaSciIO](https://hyperspy.org/rosettasciio/), [LumiSpy](https://lumispy.org), [exSPy](https://hyperspy.org/exspy) and [pyXem](https://pyxem.readthedocs.io/).

-To follow the interactive tutorials and make maximum use of the limited time available, we kindly ask you to bring your laptop and already install the **[HyperSpy-bundle](https://hyperspy.org/hyperspy-bundle/)** matching your system before coming to the tutorial.
-The [HyperSpy bundle](https://hyperspy.org/hyperspy-bundle/) ships a python environment including all relevant packages.
+To follow the interactive tutorials and make maximum use of the limited time available, we kindly ask you to bring your laptop and already install the **[HyperSpy-bundle](https://hyperspy.org/hyperspy-bundle/)** matching your system and downloading the tutorial notebooks from this repository before coming to the tutorial (see below).

 Remember to bring a fully charged battery, as there will be limited power outlets in the room

 ## Installing HyperSpy

 Follow the [installation guide for the HyperSpy bundle](https://hyperspy.org/hyperspy-bundle/install.html).
+The [HyperSpy bundle](https://hyperspy.org/hyperspy-bundle/) ships a python environment including all relevant packages.
 The demo notebooks have been tested to run on the HyperSpy bundle version `2025.08.07`.
 Some of the examples might not run with older HyperSpy versions (`<2.0.0` / bundle releases up to `2023.11.20`) and we do not guarantee for operation with newer HyperSpy versions, though the syntax/API should not change until the next major release (`v3.0.0`) will be released.

 If you already have python installed on your system and prefer not installing the bundle, we recommend creating a new environment for the tutorial and installing at least the following packages using *pip* or *conda*: